Shraddha512/TechTalk-Google-App-Engine/Setup.md

 * Provide a Project name and a Project ID will be automatically generated for you.
 If you need to supply a custom Project ID, click on Edit to supply one.
  ~~~
- <b>NOTE:</b> The project ID associated with the project is permanent and cannot be changed once a
+ NOTE: The project ID associated with the project is permanent and cannot be changed once a
         project is created.
 Please save the project ID for future use.
  ~~~